MahboobGeeky/Logic-Loot-Programming-Contest/README.md

 This repository contains algorithmic problems authored by **Mahboob Alam** for the **Logic Loot Programming Contest**.

 The problems focus on **Data Structures and Algorithms (DSA)** and were designed for competitive programming practice.
-Each problem includes the full statement, constraints, test cases, and a reference solution implemented in **C++**.
+Each problem includes the full statement, constraints, organized test cases, and a reference solution implemented in **C++**.

 ---

 ## Author

 **Mahboob Alam**
 B.Tech Computer Science & Engineering

 * Problem Author for Logic Loot Contest